 Reviews left after more than 6 weeks of treatments tell of the best results.
 There are a few reviews from users with darker skin tones, and just a couple with lighter hair too.

-“I have been using the Illuminage for three weeks now out of the recommended seven.
-I am very impressed by the ease at which you can use it and the time it takes.
-I am starting by just trying it out on my underarms, and it takes just a couple of minutes for each one!
+“I am starting by just trying it out on my underarms, and it takes just a couple of minutes for each one!
 As a real wimp, I was also pleased to find out that it is completely and utterly painless, unlike conventional laser treatments.
 All in all, you will never get it done professionally for a price like this and it can all be done from the privacy of the bedroom.
 Highly recommend!”

 Iluminage Touch vs the Iluminage Precise Touch